- Club Info

-This will be WADAA’s most user-friendly fishery; cars can be parked within the fishery, the banks are level with plenty of space for your backcasts.
-For the less mobile, or wheelchair-bound, there is a purpose-built platform.
+A new larger Car Park has been built next to the new entrance, making it ideal for the less mobile.
+The banks are level with plenty of space for your backcasts.
 Beginners will find this a good venue to develop their skills.

-There is also a café on site, providing refreshments and meals for 4 days – Thursday to Sunday – of the week, and for customers of the café, there are toilets.
-The café is open 9:00am to 4:00pm, Thursday-Sunday, with last orders called at 3:45pm.
+There is also a cafe (run by the Robinson family) that can be accessed on foot from the fishery, providing refreshments and meals for 4 days of the week – Thursday to Sunday, and for customers of the café, there are toilets.
+The café is open from 9:30 am to 4:00 pm, Thursday-Sunday, with the last orders called at 3:30 pm.
+The cafe is not open all year around, it is seasonal, dates vary.

 Farletonview Fishery Rules